Naereen/web-sphinx/sublimetext.en.rst

 It has an API using Python.

 Sublime Text is a proprietary software, subject to the acceptance of a license, but is completely free.
-The license is for an indefinite period, with only occasional reminders proposing to buy a non-mandatory commercial license (for $ 20).
+The (free) license is for an indefinite period, with only occasional reminders proposing to buy a *non-mandatory* commercial license (for $ 20).

 Sublime Text incorporates most of the *basic features of a text editor*, including customizable syntax highlighting, auto-completion, a plugin system ...